Doppler radar: Navigation

 Doppler radars were used as a navigation aid for aircraft and spacecraft.
 By directly measuring the movement of the ground with the radar, and then comparing this to the airspeed returned from the aircraft instruments, the wind speed could be accurately determined for the first time.
 This value was then used for highly accurate dead reckoning.
 One early example of such a system was the Green Satin radar used in the English Electric Canberra.
 This system sent a pulsed signal at a very low repetition rate so it could use a single antenna to transmit and receive.
 An oscillator held the reference frequency for comparison to the received signal.
 In practice, the initial "fix" was taken using a radio navigation system, normally Gee, and the Green Satin then provided accurate long-distance navigation beyond Gee's 350-mile range.
 Similar systems were used in a number of aircraft of the era, and were combined with the main search radars of fighter designs by the 1960s.

 Doppler navigation was in common commercial aviation use in the 1960s until it was largely superseded by inertial navigation systems.
 The equipment consisted of a transmitter/receiver unit, a processing unit and a gyro stabilised antenna platform.
 The antenna generated four beams and was rotated by a servo mechanism to align with the aircraft's track by equalising the Doppler shift from the left and right hand antennas.
 A synchro transmitted the platform angle to the flight deck, thus providing a measure of 'drift angle'.
 The ground speed was determined from the Doppler shift between the forward and aft facing beams.
 These were displayed on the flight deck on single instrument.

 Some aircraft had an additional 'Doppler Computer'.
 This was a mechanical device containing a steel ball rotated by a motor whose speed was controlled by the Doppler determined ground speed.
 The angle of this motor was controlled by the 'drift angle'.
 Two fixed wheels, one 'fore and aft' the other 'left to right' drove counters to output distance along track and across track difference.
 The aircraft's compass was integrated into the computer so that a desired track could be set between two waypoints on an over water great circle route.
-It may seem surprising to 21st. century readers, but it actually worked rather well and was great improvement over other 'dead reckoning' methods available at the time.
+It was a great improvement over other 'dead reckoning' methods available at the time.
 It was generally backed up with position fixes from Loran, VORs, NDBs, or as a last resort sextant and chronometer.
 It was possible to cross the Atlantic with an error of a couple of miles when in range of a couple of VORs or NDBs.